 Perform Searches Within a Specific Website

 Google also allows you to perform searches on a specific site or a specific type of site.
-Simply enter the site information on the Search Within a Site or Domain line of Advanced Search.
+Simply enter the site information on the Site or Domain line of Advanced Search.
 Don’t expect to use this line to perform free searches on subscription sites like Ancestry.com since Google is not able to index subscription websites.
 It can, however, be very useful if you are searching a particular site for a specific phrase.

 Be Methodical with Google Searches